H-110. The Art & Science of Cartography, 200–1550

 There are no prerequisites for this course, except an interest in early maps and a willingness occasionally to work with and discuss abstract concepts.
 In their personal statements, applicants should describe the nature of their developing interest in the history of the map, their expectations of the course, and the purposes to which they propose to put the knowledge gained from their participation.

-John W. Hessler is Curator of the Jay I. Kislak Collection of the Archaeology and History of the Early Americas at the Library of Congress.
+When not climbing in the Alps or searching through ruins in Central America, John Hessler is curator of the Jay I. Kislak Collection of the Archaeology and History of the Early Americas and a Specialist in Computational Geography & Geographic Information Science (GIS) at the Library of Congress in Washington, DC.